maziac/DeZog/documentation/Usage.md

 ## Known Issues

 - "ASSERT"s are set on startup but if for the same address an breakpoint already exists (e.g. from a previous session) it is not changed.
 If e.g. the ASSERT / breakpoint condition is changed it is not updated.
 Workaround: Remove all breakpoints manually before debugging the assembler program.
+- Hovering does work only on the file that is currently debugged, i.e. where the PC (program counter) is.
+This seems to be a restriction of vscode. debug-adapter-protocol issue #86 https://github.com/microsoft/debug-adapter-protocol/issues/86

 ## Notes